New England Folk Festival: History

-Due to the COVID-19 pandemic, the 2020 and 2021 festivals were held virtually.
-The 2022 festival is scheduled for April 22-24.
+Due to the COVID-19 pandemic, the 2020, 2021 and 2022 festivals were held virtually.
+The festival has again been held in person beginning in 2023.

 The festival program and performers

 In recent years, participatory dancing occurs simultaneously in three halls, most prominently contra dance, international folk dance, and English country dance, in addition to other genres of dance.
 A variety of concerts, discussions and other more intimate performances take place in numerous class room spaces.
 Family-oriented events occur during daylight hours on Saturday and Sunday.
 A courtyard outside is devoted to Morris dancing, Rapper Sword and Longsword dancing.
 Sunday afternoons typically schedule dance and music demonstrations of a variety of ethnic dances, by local and distant dance groups, in the main hall.
 The hundreds of volunteer musicians, singers, dance callers, leaders and dance-demonstration performers are primarily from New England and every year a number arrive from more distant parts of North America.
 The performers apply in the fall, and the program is announced in the spring.